 3. GROUNDING ASANAS TO ACTIVATE YOUR ROOT CHAKRA

 In relation to our chakras, the feeling of being grounded stems from our root chakra, the mooladhara.
 The aim of yoga is to awaken the kundalini in the mooladhara through self-purification and concentration of your mind.
 When

-this base energy centre of your body is activated and flowing freely without blockages, you will feel more connected, secure and integrated with the world around you.
+this base energy center of your body is activated and flowing freely without blockages, you will feel more connected, secure, and integrated with the world around you.
 To feel more grounded through the practice of your asanas, you

 can focus your practice on various postures that activate your root chakra.
 It is seen as the source of all energy in the universe, whether it’s sexual, emotional, mental, psychic or spiritual.
 During your yoga practice, you can visualize a red inverted triangle or a yellow square, symbols that represent energy and solidarity, to enhance inner stability and balance in this chakra.
 Below are a few asanas you can do to help you feel more grounded.
 For each posture, make